-The purpose of our audit was to enable us to express an opinion on the consolidated financial statements.
-The audit included consideration of internal control relevant to the preparation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of internal control over financial reporting.
+The purpose of our audit was so that we could express an opinion on the financial statements.
+The audit included consideration of internal control relevant to the preparation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of internal control.

-We issued a report in 2012 summarizing our internal control observations and recommendations as they related to the 2011 and 2012 audits.
+In prior years, we issued a report summarizing our IT internal control observations and recommendations as they related to the 2011 and 2012 audits.
 Most of them were remediated by management in 2013.